zhongliang00/ctrp/scratch_14.md

         0 <        -bc # eq6b + eq2
         0 <        -bc # eq6c + eq3
 </pre>
 Since both these cases are impossible, the inequalities eq6b and eq6c are not active.
-So the only active constrint is eq6.
+So the only active constraint is eq6.

-### Summary
-Active constraints:
+### Case `eq5` is true
 <pre>
     -b     <=       -bc  # eq1
     -b  -c <= -ab  -2bc  # eq2